SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ## 9 Conclusion

-We introduce NOODEIA, a novel AI-powered tutoring platform that employs Long-Term Memory Based Self-Evolving Agentic Context Engineering (LTMBSE-ACE) to provide persistent, personalized instruction for K-12 students performing below grade level.
+In this groundbreaking research paper, we introduce NOODEIA, a novel AI-powered tutoring platform that employs Long-Term Memory Based Self-Evolving Agentic Context Engineering (LTMBSE-ACE) to provide persistent, personalized instruction for K-12 students performing below grade level.
 By integrating multi-agent coordination, Socratic pedagogy, and theoretically-grounded gamification within a memory-augmented architecture, NOODEIA addresses the longstanding challenge of delivering individualized tutoring at scale.
 This challenge, identified as the "two-sigma problem," has remained economically infeasible for most students until now (Bloom, 1984).

 The technical contributions of this work span several dimensions.
 The LTMBSE-ACE architecture implements a three-tier memory system inspired by cognitive psychology: semantic memory for domain concepts (1% decay per access), episodic memory for learner-specific events (5% decay), and procedural memory for effective teaching strategies (0.2% decay).
 This architecture enables the system to accumulate teaching expertise while personalizing to individual students.
 The multi-agent LangGraph pipeline coordinates four specialized components (router, planner, solver, critic) that work together to produce pedagogically sound responses through deliberate reasoning rather than single-pass generation.
 NOODEIA also pioneered context-aware group chat AI functionality, implementing this capability two months prior to OpenAI's public release, demonstrating the feasibility of AI tutors that maintain awareness of multiple learners within collaborative learning scenarios.